Majorana 1: Topoconductors

 Microsoft introduced the term topoconductor to describe the material on which Majorana 1 is based.
 In their February 2025 press release, Microsoft defined topoconductors as a "class of materials [which] enables... topological superconductivity".
 According to Microsoft, these materials are widely theorized to allow for the creation and manipulation of Majorana zero modes, which could then serve as the basis for topological qubits.
 Topological superconductors are characterized by their unique electronic band structure, which gives rise to topologically protected surface states.
 These surface states are robust against disorder and imperfections, making them ideal for hosting Majorana zero modes.
 Microsoft's topoconductor is made of indium arsenide and aluminum.

 Internal whitepapers from Microsoft outline a topoconductor-based architecture which facilitates braiding processes—key operations for error-resistant qubit logic.
 Braiding involves exchanging the positions of Majorana zero modes in a controlled manner, which can be used to perform quantum computations.
 This process is inherently fault-tolerant because the topological protection of the Majorana modes makes them resistant to local disturbances.

+Follow-up devices

+In June 2026, Microsoft announced Majorana 2, an updated version of its quantum computing chip.
+The company stated that the chip had been improved through the application of artificial intelligence techniques.
+The announcement was met with skepticism, owing to the limited data released and the lack of clarity regarding the advances made over its predecessor, Majorana 1.
+In response to concerns that the reported signals might be spurious, including suggestions that they could originate from a quantum dot rather than a topological state, Microsoft Director of Quantum Hardware Chetan Nayak told Nature that the team had verified that the signal was “not consistent with conventional quantum-dot behaviour”.